blt/blog-troutwine-us/source/2012/02/22/wrangling_servers_a_proper_foundation.html.markdown

 manner of source code.

-As the deployment system is best put in place in the context of a reasonable puppet setup we'll be chicken-egging it here for a short bit but, don't worry, there's much less work in this second piece than the first.
-Much less.
+As the deployment system is best put in place in the context of a reasonable puppet setup we'll be chicken-egging it here for a short bit, but, don't worry, there's much less work in this second piece than the first.

 READMORE